Inpatient addiction treatment programs for veterans

 Questions to ask when selecting an inpatient addiction treatment center for veterans

 To gain an idea of what drug rehab for veterans entails, you might consider visiting different centers.
 Most facilities allow you to take a tour of the premises and you can ask questions.
-The staff is prepared to answer these in detail.

 Here are some of the most important questions you might consider asking: